 - To contractors, service providers, application providers, business partners, and other third parties SCPA uses to support SCPA’s business.

-- To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of SCPA’s assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by SCPA about its Website users is among the assets transferred.
+- To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of SCPA's assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by SCPA about its Websites or Apps users is among the assets transferred.

 - To fulfill the purpose for which you provide it.